Ahhhh, Louisiana Summer. You got to love the triple digit heat that hits you like a brick wall the second you step outside.

 Luckily, there are simple steps you can do to prevent foundation damage:

-- To prepare for the dry periods of the year, professionals recommend a good ol soaker hose ran the perimeter of the home 24” to 36” away from the outer walls.
+- Use soaker hoses.
+To prepare for the dry periods of the year, professionals recommend a good ol soaker hose ran the perimeter of the home 24” to 36” away from the outer walls.

-- Tree roots growing under a shallow foundation can do a number on your home.
+- Remove trees to close to the home.
+Tree roots growing under a shallow foundation can do a number on your home.
 The Department of Housing and Urban Development suggests trees be planted no closer to a home than their potential height.

-- Surface water should drain away from your home during April’s showers and never collect around your home’s foundation.
+- Clean out gutters.
+Surface water should drain away from your home during April’s showers and never collect around your home’s foundation.
 Cleaning out your gutters regularly and making sure the downspouts are directed at least 3’-4’ away from the house helps nip that problem in the bud.

 If you see any of the above mentioned signs or suspect a problem, I would highly suggest calling your local foundation company so they can properly assess your home.